 12. Did anything funny happen that you’d like to share?

 Funny-but-dangerous are the taxies and buses on the roads.
 They speed like lunatics down hill and crawl like crabs up hill.

 13. Do you have any other comments or advice about the route?

 14. Are there any doctors and/or hospitals in the area that you know of?

 Nope.
-And hence I advise not to race, because you do not want anything to happen there.
+And hence I advise you not to race, because you do not want anything bad to happen here.
 (Keep ER24’s emergency number on your phone, 084 124, as they also attend to emergencies in Lesotho. – ed)

 The rider – Willem Fick